 It’s normal to worry for your loved ones – especially when an illness outbreak prevents you from being able to visit as frequently as your normally would.
 However, we came up with a few ideas that give you ways to support your loved ones in a care home, even when you can’t visit.

 No matter your loved one’s interest, there’s usually something scheduled that would interest them.
 Keeping your loved ones active and participatory when in a care home or independent living facility has even been shown to help seniors live longer and in better health.

 In order to receive the accreditation, care homes must undergo a rigorous training process, as well as embedding the Gold Standards Framework care standards in their respective care homes.
 The training programme itself is nine months long, and after both of these tasks have been completed, the accreditation process begins.

 Moving your loved one into a care home and helping them adjust isn’t just a big change for them, it’s a big change for you as well.
 If you’re used to the way things were when they lived in their own home, you may find yourself wondering if your loved one is happy, if they’re adjusting well and feel an overall sense of concern for them in their new environment.

 The studies conducted in this research were observational, so it is important to note that simply changing your or a loved one’s diet is not a surefire way to prevent dementia or lessen the damage already caused to brain cells from dementia.
 However, we’re taking a look at foods and diets that have the best potential to reduce the risk of dementia and its effects.

-Respite care is temporary care, typically in a care facility, for an elderly, ill or handicapped person – providing relief for the person(s) that are their usual residential caregivers.
+Respite care is temporary care, typically in a care facility, for an elderly, ill or person living with a disability – providing relief for the person(s) that are their usual residential caregivers.
 There are a wide range of benefits for both the person receiving care and their primary caregiver – respite care exists to allow the peace of mind that you or a loved one will have the care that you/he/she needs if ever a primary caregiver is not around.